Deeksh022/Xray_Crack_finder/README.md

 Arrow Annotation — Marks the most menacing fracture with a visual cue for human eyes.

-🎛️ User Interface Elegance
+**User Interface Elegance**

 No terminal incantations necessary.
 The GUI—courtesy of Tkinter—summons interaction via:

-A Title inscribed with gravitas
+•A Title inscribed with gravitas
-A Button that opens a chasm to your local storage for image upload Seamless visualization through Matplotlib, rendering:
+•A Button that opens a chasm to your •Local storage for image upload •Seamless visualization through •Matplotlib, rendering~ •Raw input
-Raw input
-Processed edges
+•Processed edges
-All visible contours
+•All visible contours

-Final annotated masterpiece
+Our Final annotated masterpiece!

-🧪 Demonstrative Echoes
-Here’s a glimpse of what unfolds post-processing:
+**Demonstrative Echoes**:

 The original X-ray stands untouched.